alexandruantochi/ImageResizer/ReadMe.md

 ---

+###ImageResizer Overview

 This image resizer was build using the PILLOW library with a GUI in Tkinter.

----

-###ImageResizer Overview
+The application has multithreading support, using all of the PCs CPU.

-Currently ImageResizer only supports resize in percentage [%] and works on a single thread.
+Currently the only feature is to resize using a percentage [%] value.